Who we are

 With the involvement of families, our EEP classrooms are wonderful places to focus on preparing preschoolers of ALL abilities for success in kindergarten and beyond.
 In them, we work hard to assure that EVERY child is happy and engaged from day one.
 We focus on goals that will make a difference in each child’s life.
 We teach children to communicate more effectively to get their needs met and understand concepts and vocabulary that they’ll need later in kindergarten.
 In addition, we focus on helping children learn to delay gratification, understand their feelings, and deal empathetically in play with their peers and respectfully in interactions with their teachers.
 We use a combination of teaching strategies that are engaging and help children learn more effectively, efficiently, and feel proud!
 Finally, we evaluate how we and the children are doing and revise our teaching based on that.
 These make for greater success in kindergarten and beyond!

 The Early Education Program (EEP) began in 1981 with eight children and three teachers as part of a private nonprofit, the Association for Direct Instruction (ADI).
 ADI was created to promote a set of evidence-based teaching strategies called “Direct Instruction.”
 These strategies were key at the preschool.
-By 1991 however, EEP had expanded and included both children with diverse needs as well as those who were developing normally.
+By 1991 however, EEP had expanded and included both children with diverse needs as well as those who were developing typically.
 Additional teaching strategies were required.
-In June, 1991, we separated from ADI and created our own non-profit, the Early Education Program, Inc. The new EEP Inc., now with a variety of evidence-based teaching practices became a subcontractor for Early Childhood CARES.
-We are currently their largest subcontractor and serve nearly 200 children/families, and employ more than 55 staff in our 20 half-day programs this year.
+In June of 1991 we separated from ADI and created our own non-profit, the Early Education Program, Inc. The new EEP Inc., now with a variety of evidence-based teaching practices, became a subcontractor for Early Childhood CARES.
+We are currently their largest subcontractor; this year we will serve nearly 200 children/families, and employ more than 55 staff in our 19 half-day programs.

 How We Are Supported

-The Early Education Program is free for children with developmental disabilities.
-Funding for children with disabilities comes from a mix of Oregon Department of Education and federal funds.
-These are administered by Early Childhood CARES with whom we have a contract.
+The Early Education Program is free for children with developmental delays.
+Funding for these children comes from a mix of Oregon Department of Education and federal funds.
+These are administered by Early Childhood CARES, with whom we have a contract.
 This year we will serve up to 165 children with disabilities.